build-on-aws/content/tutorials/gitlab-with-terraform/index.md

 ![Adding IdP](images/addingidp.png)

 Make sure that the option for OpenID Connect is selected on the top, this is because OpenID Connect allows you to configure trust relationships with third party accounts including but not limited to GitLab.
 Also ensure that the provider URL is GitLab's root URL, `https://gitlab.com` as well as the Audience.
 The provider URL is the URL from which the OpenID configuration is obtained.
-You can view it yourself by navigating to [gitlab.com/.well-known/openid-configuration](gitlab.com/.well-known/openid-configuration).
+You can view the OpenID configuration for GitLab yourself by navigating to [gitlab.com/.well-known/openid-configuration](gitlab.com/.well-known/openid-configuration).
 Note that if you are using a self-managed instance of GitLab (that is publicly available on the internet) you would need to use the root URL of that instance instead of gitlab.com.
 In this case, check that your instance supports OpenID connect by navigating to the OpenID configuration URL using your instance's root domain.

-Once you have completely filled out the information, you can click on "Get thumbprint" to retreive the thumbprint from the URL you supplied.
+Once you have completely filled out the information, you can click on "Get thumbprint" to retrieve the thumbprint from the URL you supplied.
 [The OIDC thumbprint page in the AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc_verify-thumbprint.html) describes how this thumbprint is obtained.
 Click on "Add provider".
 We have now configured GitLab as an Identity Provider in our AWS Account.

 ### Create an IAM Role for GitLab CI